Kneaded That

 Storage

-Store any leftover loaf cake in an airtight container at room temperature for up to 2 days, or in the fridge for 4–5 days.
+Room temperature: Store in an airtight container for up to 2 days.
 Bring to room temperature before serving for the best texture.

-To freeze, wrap individual slices tightly in plastic wrap and place them in a freezer-safe container.
-Freeze for up to 2 months.
-Thaw at room temperature and enjoy.
+Freezer: Wrap individual slices tightly in plastic and freeze for up to 2 months.
+Thaw at room temperature.

 • Picture of a hand holding chocolate cinnamon rolls with cinnamon espresso cream cheese frosting with more cinnamon rolls in the background.